initbiz/initbiz.github.io/cumuluscore/index.md

 #### `UserClustersList`

 The component is rendering a view for a user to select the cluster he/she wants to enter.
-If the user is assigned to only one cluster then the component will transparently redirect browser as it were clicked.
+If the user is assigned to only one cluster then the component will transparently redirect browser as it was clicked.

 ![Clusters list component](https://github.com/initbiz/initbiz.github.io/raw/master/cumuluscore/assets/images/user-cluster-list-component.png)